MediaComem/comem-archidep/ex/minesweeper-deployment.md

 ## :books: Architecture

-This is a simplified architecture of the main running processes and communication flow at the end of this exercise:
+This is a simplified architecture of the main running processes and communication flow at the end of this exercise (after completing [all previous course exercises][archidep-exercises]):

 ![Simplified architecture](minesweeper-deployment-simplified.png)